objectDisorientedProgrammer/vala-gtk-examples/README.md

 Every example is a standalone file `filename.vala`.

-To compile each example, use `make all`.
+To compile every example, use `make all`.

 To compile any one example use: